The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 3

-Continue Seboregulator Tonic 2× weekly — sebum normalization is an ongoing requirement for SD management.
-The sebaceous gland hyperactivity that drives the condition does not resolve with a single treatment course — it requires consistent regulation
+Continue Seboregulator Tonic 2× weekly — sebum normalization is ongoing.
+The sebaceous activity driving the condition doesn't resolve with a single course; it needs consistent regulation

 4

-Kapynatura Depure — internal detox support — Artichoke, Boldo, and Dandelion support liver and digestive function, reducing the systemic sebum overproduction and inflammatory load that feeds the scalp condition from within
+Kapynatura dePure — internal botanical support — artichoke, boldo, and dandelion supporting liver and digestive function, and the systemic inflammatory load that can show up at the scalp

 Phase 3 — Long-term maintenance & flare prevention